anup-moitra/md102-intune-virtual-company-lab/01-identity-and-groups/users-and-groups.md

 ## Group Assignment Strategy

-The lab will use a pilot-first assignment approach.
+The lab uses a pilot-first assignment approach.

 Instead of assigning new policies to all users or all devices immediately, new policies should first target a small pilot group.